alan-turing-institute/TuringDataStories/.github/ISSUE_TEMPLATE/review_template.md

 #### Context
 - [ ] Does the story give an insight into some societal issue?
 - [ ] Is the context around this issue well referenced (newspaper articles, scientific papers, etc.)?

+#### Ethical

+- [ ] Is any linkage of datasets in story unlikely to lead to an increased risk of the personal identification of individuals?
+- [ ] Is the Story truthful and clear about limitations of the analysis (and potential biases in data)?
+- [ ] Is the Story unlikely to lead to negative social outcomes, such as increasing discrimination, injustice?

 ## AOB